0xStarcat/CircularNatalHoroscopeJS/README.md

 To view, build the demo files locally with:

-`npm run build`
+`npm run build:demo`

-and then open `dist/demo.html` in a browser.
+and then open `demo/dist/demo.html` in a browser.

-Please Note: The demo chart is not currently finalized or synced with the full functionality of this library.
-I'm currently working on writing / finding a different demo chart which can have the houses calibrated correctly based on the chosen system.
+Please Note: The demo chart is just used as an visual example of what the library can do and isnt part of the core library.
+The chart uses code from this repo: [https://github.com/Kibo/AstroChart](https://github.com/Kibo/AstroChart).

 ## Adding new languages